ANO 2011: Ideology and platform

 ANO's political position is debated among politicians and political scientists.
-Political scientists historically placed ANO in the centre and centre-right, while in latter years the party focused on left-leaning voters and promoted policies described as centre-left to left-wing, until 2024.
-More recently, Bne IntelliNews evaluated ANO as taking a right-wing direction after it left Alliance of Liberals and Democrats for Europe Party (ALDE Party) and Renew Europe in 2024, while other sources have described the party as conservative, centre-right populist, and right-wing populist.
+Political scientists historically placed ANO in the centre, or centre-right, while in latter years the party focused on left-leaning voters and promoted policies described as centre-left, or even left-wing, until 2024.
+Bne IntelliNews evaluated ANO as taking a right-wing direction after it left Alliance of Liberals and Democrats for Europe Party (ALDE Party) and Renew Europe in 2024, while others have described the party as conservative, centre-right populist, and right-wing populist.
 Babiš himself stated in an interview in 2014 that ANO was "a right-wing party with social empathy".

 ANO's ideology was widely described as simply populist until 2023.
 ANO 2011 has also been characterised as technocratic, techno-populist, syncretic, and a big tent or catch-all party.
-However, given its former membership in the Alliance of Liberals and Democrats for Europe Party (ALDE Party) and Renew Europe, which mostly comprise liberal parties, ANO has also historically been described as liberal, conservative-liberal, centre-right liberal, liberal-conservative, and liberal-populist.
-Ideologically, the party had similarities with the Christian and Democratic Union – Czechoslovak People's Party (KDU-ČSL) and the now-defunct Public Affairs.
+Given its former membership in the ALDE Party and Renew Europe, which mostly comprise liberal parties, ANO has also historically been described as liberal, conservative-liberal, centre-right liberal, liberal-conservative, and liberal-populist.
+Ideologically, the party had similarities with the Christian and Democratic Union – Czechoslovak People's Party (KDU-ČSL), as well as the now-defunct Public Affairs.
 Additionally, ANO, or more specifically Babiš, has been compared to Silvio Berlusconi from Forza Italia or US president Donald Trump.

 Multiple candidates that were elected for the party have left ANO since 2014, asserting that it is no longer a liberal party.
 After the 2017 Czech parliamentary election, ANO formed a minority government with support from the Communist Party of Bohemia and Moravia (KSČM), ending the cordon sanitaire against them.
-Following the 2021 Czech parliamentary election, Euronews speculated that ANO may try to position itself as a left-wing and populist opposition party, in order to absorb votes from the Social Democrats, the Communist Party, and Přísaha, all of which remained outside of parliament after failing to cross the required 5% threshold.
-The Communist Party also endorsed Babiš in the presidential election in 2023.
-However, the party has gradually shifted to the right.
+Following the 2021 Czech parliamentary election, Euronews speculated that ANO may try to position itself as a left-wing populist opposition party in order to absorb votes from the Czech Social Democratic Party, KSČM, and Přísaha, all of which remained outside of parliament after failing to cross the required 5% threshold.
+KSČM also endorsed Babiš in the 2023 Czech presidential election.
+ANO has gradually shifted to the right.
 In early 2023, many from the party leadership signalled the party's shift towards conservatism, both socially and fiscally, as Babiš was cooperating with Hungarian prime minister Viktor Orbán and the Conservative Political Action Conference (CPAC).
 The agenda for the party's 2023 conference specifically stated Babiš to be a "conservative leader".
-The ANO leadership has also criticised the centre-right ODS, claiming that it is no longer right-wing, but is instead in the "progressive camp" with the Czech Pirate Party.
+The ANO leadership has also criticised the centre-right Civic Democratic Party (ODS), claiming that it is no longer right-wing but is instead in the "progressive camp" with the Czech Pirate Party.